VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 }
 ```

-View Model gets use case as constructor parameter,
+View Model gets use case as a constructor parameter,
-we all use DI now days, isn't it?
+we all use DI nowadays, isn't it?

 View Model has a state, which represents what is happening right now:
 ```kotlin